piloujp/ZenCart-Japanese-Language-Pack/Readme.txt

 Delete all 'newly' added files.
 Use your backup to copy back your precedent version for all merged/replaced files.
 In admin delete geo-zones, currency and tax related to Japanese.
 To remove added records from your database use 'uninstall.sql' file with a tool like phpMyAdmin.
-All newly added data will be lost.
+All newly added data in this fields will be lost.
 Don't forget to change back any admin settings you might have done.

 Other SQL files:
 ---------------
 ---------------
-'mysql_japanese_config.sql'
-It only does some configuration for Japanese tax, currency and other few things.
-I will recommend you to just have a look at it and do these config through Zen Cart admin interface.
-If you want to use these sql queries, be careful if you already have some data/config added in your database, you will need to tweak some sql query as numbers are not default anymore.
-What you have to set is mainly adding japanese language as default then japanese Yen as new default currency and adding japanese 10% VAT tax rate, class and necessary zones/geo zones.
-You might want to set minimum length for first name and last name to 1 as some japanese names can be written with one character only.

 'zencart1.5.8_structure_upgraded.sql'
 It is just a DUMP of the database structure after modification.
 Do NOT INSTALL!
 It could be useful if you plan to transfer data from an old version to check what is matching or not.
 You can use it too for a manual uptadtes to/from v1.5.8 japanese...